EricCortes14/Data_Science_Assignments/Date Night Assignment/README.md

-# Assignment - 1
+# Date Night Assignment

-Create a ipython notebook of random team generator based on the .tsv file supplied.
-The program should be able to generate teams based on the number of teams provided as a variable.
-Hint: Use csv library to read the file into a list (and/or dictionary) and list comprehensions with random selection without replacement.

-Points:
-Total: 100
-Code: 80
-Documentation within IPython using Markdown: 20

-Bonus: Top three submission which use the least amount of code lines will get +5 points.
-Blank lines do not count.
+## Objective

+This program uses a .tsv file of student names found in the src file to create random teams.
+The number of teams is defined by a variable containing the number of teams needed to create.

-## Due: 09/08/2020
+## Programming Language

+Python3 was used to complete this assignment with ipython notebook.